omni-ai-npu/omni-ai-npu.github.io/_posts/2017-12-27-opensds-official.md

 The DB module is designed to be pluggable and our default option is to use [ETCD](https://github.com/coreos/etcd).
 ETCD will store all the OpenSDS cluster config and state information.

-### Sushi - OpenSDS Northbound Plugin Project

-OpenSDS [Sushi](https://github.com/opensds/nbp) project also has a layered architecture: plugin layer and client layer.

-#### Plugin layer

-Provides the Flex plugin and external storage provisioner for OpenSDS to be used as a southbound to Kubernetes.
-Sushi also provides the plugin for CSI alpha version in Kubernetes 1.9 and service broker which is used for integration with Kubernetes Service Catalog.
-It also provides the functionality of attach/detach/ for iscsi and rbd in Zealand release.

-#### Client layer

-Provides opensds client and serves as a SDK for interacting with the OpenSDS Controller.

-### Play Around With OpenSDS Zealand

-Please checkout detail procedures for playing around OpenSDS from the [wiki](https://github.com/opensds/opensds/wiki).
-In a word OpenSDS could be deployed via Ansible and also available in docker format.

 ## Service Oriented Storage Orchestration

 One of the new features we experimented with OpenSDS is to adopt a new service oriented storage architecture which could be illustrated as follows: